-Is anyone else borderline-obsessed with the flavors of dirty chai?
-If you need a simple party snack with minimal ingredients for the holidays, allow me to suggest this dirty chai spiced pecan recipe!
-You can easily customize the nuts and spices based on what you have on hand but this might be my new favorite combination.
+Anyone else obsessed with the flavors of dirty chai?
+If you need a fun party snack with minimal fuss for the holidays, allow me to suggest these dirty chai spiced pecans.
+You can easily customize the nuts and spices based on what you have on hand but this might be my new favorite.

 What’s the Difference Between Chai and Dirty Chai?